Celebrating the Responsible Harvest: Fish for Thought this Thanksgiving

 By intentionally supporting sustainable practices in our wild salmon industry, we are voting to protect our nation’s natural resources, which are under constant threat by a myriad of short-sighted endeavors.
 By honoring salmon as an ancient symbol of abundance and renewal, we put value on the cycles of life, and in turn, celebrate our own role in stewarding our modern world.

-Whatever our "thanksgiving" sentiments become, may our traditions show respect for that which has sustained us in the past and a reverence for that which sustains us still—for an abundant future is worth celebrating responsibly today.
+Whatever our "thanksgiving" sentiments are, may our traditions show respect for that which has sustained us in the past and a reverence for that which sustains us still—for an abundant future is worth celebrating responsibly today.

 Jenna Talbott is an Alaska Select representative and member of the Bristol Bay fishing community as of 2018.